T of C

 Pavilion in the Forbidden City for floating wine-cups 3

-This Orchid Pavilion xiuxi was particularly famous, immortalized by the famous calligrapher Wang Xizhi through his calligraphy for his preface to poems written at the gathering (see rubbing; Lin He Xiuxi, a setting of the preface for qin, was published in 1664, but it is not clear that it was ever intended for singing).
-Xiuxi Yin sounds very appropriate as a prelude to Liu Shang, but no handbook makes this connection.
-Xilutang Qintong connects Xiuxi Yin with the melody Yang Chun.
+This Orchid Pavilion xiuxi was particularly famous, immortalized by the famous calligrapher Wang Xizhi through his calligraphy for his preface to poems written at the gathering (see rubbing; Lin He Xiuxi, a musical setting of the preface for qin, was published in 1664, but it is not clear that it was ever intended for singing).
+Somewhat oddly, although Xiuxi Yin sounds very appropriate as a prelude to Liu Shang, none of the handbooks that include Xiuxi Yin makes this connection.
+And Xilutang Qintong itself connects Xiuxi Yin with the melody Yang Chun.

-The explanation of Jiu Kuang in Shen Qi Mi Pu connects it with Ruan Ji (210-263),9 a famous drinker and one of the Seven Sages of the Bamboo Grove.
+The explanation of Jiu Kuang in Shen Qi Mi Pu connects it with Ruan Ji (210-263), a famous drinker said also to have been a good qin player and one of the Seven Sages of the Bamboo Grove.
 With over 15 recordings, today Jiu Kuang is one of the most commonly played qin pieces.
 Most of them use the triple rhythms devised by Yao Bingyan in his 1950s reconstruction, though perhaps making the tempo irregular, so as to represent the idea of drunkenness.
-To explain his use of triple rhythms Yao wrote that traditional poetry has them, that the Tang qin master Chen Zhuo describes music that can be played triple rhythm,10 and that this music sounds good in triple rhythm.
+To explain his use of triple rhythms Yao wrote that traditional poetry has them, that the Tang qin master Chen Zhuo describes music that can be played triple rhythm,11 and that this music sounds good in triple rhythm.
 Yao thus felt that this was a correct interpretation.

-Ding Chengyun has done his own reconstruction of Liu Shang; at times it has been available on the internet.11 As for other versions of Jiu Kuang, I am not aware of any others having been published..
+Ding Chengyun has done his own reconstruction of Liu Shang; at times it has been available on the internet.12 As for other versions of Jiu Kuang, I am not aware of any others having been published.

 "During the Yonghe period (345-357) all the sages had a xiuxi at the Orchid Pavilion.
 It was mellow and sophisticated pleasure, a feast such as might occur once in a thousand years.
 Later people commemorated it with this piece.
 With the high flavor of the region along the north bank of the (Yangzi) River, one can broadly imagine it."